Big Brother 3 (American season): Summary

-Following Eric's eviction, HouseGuests competed in the bowling themed "Gutter Ball" Head of Household competition.
+Following Eric's eviction, HouseGuests competed in the bowling-themed "Gutter Ball" Head of Household competition.
 For this competition, the HouseGuests had to take a ball and roll it down a runway in an attempt to get their ball closest to the end.
-If a HouseGuests ball went off the runway, they were eliminated.
-Chiara was the winner of the competition.
-On Day 35, HouseGuests competed in the "Ballast" food competition, in which they found a large circle filled with logs, and would be required to take logs out one at a time.
-Each log had a specific food item on it, and each item they successfully pulled from the pile without collapsing the other logs in the process would be food that the HouseGuests earned for the week.
+If a HouseGuest’s ball went off the runway, they were eliminated.
+Chiara won.
+On Day 35, HouseGuests competed in the "Ballast" food competition, in which they found a large circle filled with logs and would take logs out one at a time.
+Each log had a specific food item on it, and each item they pulled from the pile without collapsing the other logs in the process would be food that the HouseGuests earned for the week.
 That same day, Josh and Roddy were nominated for eviction.
 This week's Power of Veto competition was known as "Clockwork."
-In this competition, HouseGuests were shown snapshots of previous events in the house, and HouseGuests must correctly list the events in order of which they occurred in the house.
+In this competition, HouseGuests were shown snapshots of previous events in the house, and HouseGuests must list the events in order of which they occurred in the house.
 There were two rounds to the competition, and HouseGuests had to get a perfect score to advance to the second round and ultimately win.
-Lisa was the winner of the Power of Veto, giving Lisa her first PoV win.
-For the America's Vote this week, America chose to reward the HouseGuests with a microwave for the kitchen.
-Lisa later chose to leave the nominations intact.
-On Day 41, Josh became the fifth evicted HouseGuest by a unanimous vote of five to zero.
+Lisa won, giving her her first PoV win.
+For the America's Vote this week, America rewarded the HouseGuests with a microwave.
+Lisa left the nominations intact.
+On Day 41, Josh became the fifth evicted HouseGuest by a vote of five to zero.
 Following this, it was revealed that the four previously evicted HouseGuests had been asked questions about how much they would be willing to give up to re-enter the house.
-Ultimately, Lori and Tonya failed to give up as much as Amy and Eric, thus were eliminated.(Amy and Eric said they would give up half of the grand prize money should they win and go on the PB&J diet for the remaining 42 days, they were not required to give up what they said they gave up) It was then revealed that the HouseGuests would vote for either Amy or Eric to return to the house.
-The HouseGuests decided to allow Amy to return in a vote of five to two.
+Lori and Tonya failed to give up as much as Amy and Eric, thus were eliminated.
+(Amy and Eric said they would give up half of the grand-prize money should they win and go on the PB&J diet for the remaining 42 days, but they were not required to do so.)
+It was then revealed that the HouseGuests would vote for either Amy or Eric to return to the house.
+The HouseGuests chose Amy in a vote of five to two.